deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_1/result_edc_vc.md

 - COUNTER-PROPOSAL: The contract negotiation is hold on the provider side waiting for a COUNTER-PROPOSAL from consumer party.

+##### EDC implementations
+As there is no TCK (Technology Compatibility Kit) has been published, there is no implementation can "conform" to DSP.
+However, there is a work in progress and EDC does intend to pass the TCK when it is available.
+[Refer here](https://docs.internationaldataspaces.org/ids-knowledgebase/v/dataspace-protocol/contract-negotiation/contract.negotiation.protocol#id-1.2-state-machine)

 #### Measured results
 [TODO] Describe the measured results (quantitative results), if applicable.
 Rank the results according to the expected output, if applicable.